nulogy/design-system/docs/catalog/components/table.md

 *Animation coming soon*

 ### Table customization bar
-The table can be customized by
+The content of the table can be customized by
-- applying search criteria
+- Applying search criteria
-- applying filters
+- Applying filters, and
-- and customizing the table view by selecting columns and number of rows to be dispalyed (More information: Table customization component)
+- Manipulating the table view by selecting custom columns and number of rows to be displayed.
+(More information: Table customization component, Search component, Table filter component)

 ```image
 src: "/table/customization-bar.png"
 ```

 ### Drag and drop
-Drag and drop funcionality allows rows of to be order in customized way.
+Drag and drop functionality allows rows of to be ordered in a customized way.
 ```image
 src: "/table/drag-and-drop.png"
 ```
 *Animation coming soon*

 ### Multi-select
-Multi-select allows multiple row to be selected at the same time making batch editing possible.
+Multi-select allows multiple rows to be selected at the same time making batch editing possible.
 ```image
 src: "/table/multi-select.png"
 ```

 ### Edit mode
-Edit mode allows users to make edits across multiple collumns and submit the changes through a single server request.
+Edit mode allows users to make edits across multiple columns and submit the changes through a single server request.
 ```image
 src: "/table/edit.png"
 ```